matik251/Access-Control-System/README.md

 # Access Control System
- Embedded system project on Espressif boards
+ Embedded system project on Espressif boards with sensors.
+Device consist from two modules: RFID connected to PC and supervision module that is powered by powerbank.
+Data obtained is transmitted to PC via USB.
+Additionally you can find on sd card images from camera that is triggered by PIR sensor.

 |Element| Purpose|
 |---|---|